arunnegi-07/Responisve-Web-Design/README.md

 <br><br>

 ### Acknowledgments:<br>
-This project was inspired by the web development tutorials by <a href="https://www.youtube.com/@JoyShaheb">Joy Shaheb</a>.
+This project was inspired by the web development tutorials by <a href="https://www.youtube.com/@JoyShaheb" target="_blank">Joy Shaheb</a>.
 <br><br>

 ### How Webiste looks like: